facebook-pixel

 The Utah connection actually means Collins ranks quite highly in the NBA record books among those born in the Beehive State.
 According to Basketball Reference, 27 players born in the state have played in the NBA, including 11 since the year 2000.
 Collins comes in third in Utah’s history in terms of points scored, with a total of 6,795 points.
 Only Tom Chambers (20,049 career points) and Byron Scott (15,097) rank higher.

-(Rick Egan | The Salt Lake Tribune) Fans respond to a big dunk by Utah Jazz guard Keyonte George (3), during a Utah Jazz scrimmage at Hill Airfare Base, on Saturday, Oct.
+(Rick Egan | The Salt Lake Tribune) Fans respond to a big dunk by Utah Jazz guard Keyonte George (3), during a Utah Jazz scrimmage at Hill Air Force Base, on Saturday, Oct.
 5, 2024.

 While Collins is the first player born in Utah to play in a Jazz uniform since Devin Brown did in 2006, Collins isn’t the only military kid on the team.
 Both of Jordan Clarkson’s parents served in the Air Force.
-And the rookie Williams himself, along with his brother Jalen of the Oklahoma City Thunder, were raised on an Air Force base in Arizona to military parents too.
+And the rookie Williams himself, along with his brother Jalen of the Oklahoma City Thunder, were raised on an Air Force base in Arizona to military parents, too.

 “With my parents in Arizona, we’d always go to the military base to bowl, then go out to eat and then obviously come here and play basketball,” Williams said.
 “So for me, it’s like right up my alley.”

-The community appearance wrapped up the Jazz’s first week of training camp; they’ll next be in action on Monday night against the Houston Rockets at 7 p.m.
-MT at the Delta Center.
+The community appearance wrapped up the Jazz’s first week of training camp; they’ll next be in action on Monday night against the Houston Rockets at 7 p.m. at the Delta Center.